JF1542: The Power Of Your Apartment Syndication Brand Part 4 of 4 | Syndication School with Theo Hicks

 So how do you select a thought leadership platform?
 We’ll just use Joe as an example.
-Joe’s first thought leadership platform was a podcast, which you’re listening to now, and then from there he expanded to other platforms, which are a meetup group, a newsletter, a YouTube channel, blog, conference, books, and a Facebook group.
-All of those are examples of thought leadership platforms, and we recommend that you follow the similar strategy of starting with on, and then focusing all of your attention on that, and then once that is a self-sustaining machine, you can grow and expand from there.
+Joe’s first thought leadership platform was a podcast, which you’re listening to now, and then, from there, he expanded to other platforms, which are a meetup group, a newsletter, a YouTube channel, blog, conference, books, and a Facebook group.
+All of those are examples of thought leadership platforms, and we recommend that you follow the similar strategy of starting with one and then focusing all of your attention on that and then, once that is a self-sustaining machine, you can grow and expand from there.

 If you think about it in the long-term, if you just do one interview per week for two years, that’s over 100 conversations with successful, active real estate investors.
 Look at that from many perspectives – from an educational perspective, you’re going to learn the best advice from over 100 people, and then also think about the networking opportunities from speaking to these 100 people, and then having access to people that they know, and it’s a runaway effect from there.
 So that’s number one – it must be interview-based.